 Why Use the IPA?

-Many language learners and teachers do not use the IPA.
-So, why should you use it?
 The advantage of the IPA is that it is universal, easy to learn and allows you to immediately know which sound you should try to pronounce without having to find a site or a speaker to tell you the pronunciation.
 You can, of course, learn a language without the IPA, just as you can learn to play music without reading music partitions.
 The IPA simply makes learning pronunciation easier.

 Some interesting reads

 - Cahiers de l’Apliut, Phonétique, phonologie et enseignement des langues de spécialité – Volume 1 et volume 2, 2010

 - Andy Arleo, Should IUT Students Learn the International Phonetic Alphabet?, 1993